Tal Barahi Temple

 Tal Barahi temple (तालबाराही मन्दिर) also known as ‘Lake Temple’ or ‘Barahi Temple’ is a Hindu temple of the goddess Barahi.
 It is the most important religious monument in Pokhara, Nepal.
 This temple is located on a small island in the middle of Phewa Lake.
 As the temple is situated on a small island, the only way to visit it is by boat.
-The temple is a symbol of manifestation of Ajima representing the female force.
+The temple is a symbol of the manifestation of Ajima representing the female force.
 Devotees visit the temple in the Nepalese months of Baisakh (April-May) and Kartik (November-December).